 The turnout was very good and most of the visitors were homeowners from Scarborough.
 Every single one of them came to listen and “get their hands dirty”.
 Couple of gentlemen came with specific questions about some patching and repair issues they were dealing with in their own home.
 After welcoming everyone and introducing the event, Erna got to work and started her presentation.

 First she introduced the different tools, materials and patching compounds.
 There are different patching compounds, some ready to use and some in powder form.
 They all have a different purpose and some dry faster than others.
+Drying time is more important to a painter than it is to a homeowner as it helps with sequencing the job efficiently.
 We talked about the differences between mesh and paper tape for drywall joints.
 Finally we spent some time discussing the merits of the new Fibafuse tape.
 What made this event even more valuable was the real field experience that Erna brought to the event.
-The tools and methods we discussed are the same ones our employees and painter apprentices use every day.
+The tools and methods we discussed are the same ones our employees use every day.

 We prepared the training wall a few days later to save some time.
 We created a few holes, installed some pieces of drywall and applied the first coat of compound on some drywall tape.